itinerantfoodie/itinerantfoodie.github.io/_drafts/destination-sanya.md

 ![Beach 1](https://images.itinerantfoodie.com/sanya-trip-report/resized-IMG_0047.png)
 ![Beach 2](https://images.itinerantfoodie.com/sanya-trip-report/resized-IMG_0052.png)

 And I do mean it's on a budget.
 Where else can you stay in a local 5 star resort hotel for less than 50 USD a night (off peak rates).
 And this includes a buffet breakfast.
 Usually if you at a 5 star hotel, that is what you are paying just for breakfast.

-As far as comfort as concerned, it's still good.
+As far as comfort as concerned, it's still good (international standards, maybe a 3 star hotel, but price wise still good).
 Even buying stuff in the hotels is still cheaper than the usual resort prices, however in mainland china, you can probably go even cheaper (think less than 1 USD for a beer)

 ![Resort 1](https://images.itinerantfoodie.com/sanya-trip-report/resized-IMG_0066.png)
 ![Resort 2](https://images.itinerantfoodie.com/sanya-trip-report/resized-IMG_0065.png)

-It's a good place to relax and go offline (and I do mean it because the China Great Firewall blocks everything you need to go to, or makes things outside China so slow that you don't even want to bother sometimes).
+It's a good place to relax and go offline (and I do mean it because the China Great Firewall blocks everything you need to go to, or makes things outside China so slow that you don't even want to bother trying to get stuff done).

 ![Beach 1](https://images.itinerantfoodie.com/sanya-trip-report/resized-IMG_0077.png)
 ![Beach 2](https://images.itinerantfoodie.com/sanya-trip-report/resized-IMG_0078.png)